ryangerardwilson/rtutor/courses/c.md

     #include <stdio.h>

     int main() {
-        // Look, in C, integers are ints by default, but you can force them to be long or unsigned.
+        // Look, in C, integers are ints by default, but you can force them to be
+        // long or unsigned.
+Don't be sloppy; use suffixes to avoid surprises on
+        // different machines
-        // Don't be sloppy; use suffixes to avoid surprises on different machines. long big_num = 123456789L;  // L for long, because who wants overflow headaches? unsigned int positive_only = 42U;  // U for unsigned, doubles your positive range. unsigned long even_bigger = 0xFUL;  // Hex with UL suffix, value 15 decimal.
-Hex is for humans who hate octal.
+        long big_num = 123456789L;  // L for long
+        unsigned int positive_only = 42U;  // U for unsigned;
+                                           // doubles positive range
+        unsigned long even_bigger = 0xFUL; // Hex with UL suffix, value 15 decimal
+                                           // Hex is for humans who hate octal

         printf("Long: %ld, Unsigned: %u, Unsigned Long: %lu\n", big_num, positive_only, even_bigger);
         // Octal?
 Prefix with 0.
 Like 037 is 31 decimal.
-But seriously, use hex instead unless you're punishing yourself. int octal = 037;
+But seriously, use hex
+        // instead unless you're punishing yourself
+        int octal = 037;
         printf("Octal 037 as decimal: %d\n", octal);